RAG MusicRecreation

 Winter Wonderland

 One of the Christmas songs that seems to come from nowhere when winter arrives is “Winter Wonderland.”
-Its bright sound and lively rhythm create a cheerful, uplifting mood.
+Its bright sound and lively rhythm create a cheerful, exciting atmosphere.

 Although the song was originally born in the United States, it has been translated into various languages and is sung all around the world.

-Even while seated, moving your upper body broadly or stepping your feet can serve as stretching and make for a moderate amount of exercise, so I recommend it.
+Even while seated, moving your upper body broadly or stepping your feet can serve as stretching and a moderate workout, so I recommend it.

-I think it’s a song even older adults will know, so why not include it in your Christmas recreation activities?
+I think it’s a song that even older adults are familiar with, so why not include it in your Christmas recreation activities?

 Karaoke Contest